Our Story Started with Dairy

 Global Regulatory Approvals to Quickly Detect Antibiotic Contamination

 Charm ROSA (Rapid One Step Assay) lateral flow strips detect aflatoxin M1 and the most common antibiotics used to treat dairy cows.
 The tests are easy to perform and are manufactured to test for US safe levels, EU MRL/ CODEX/ Customs Union maximum residue limits and multiple other country-specific requirements.
 Charm ROSA tests have been granted approval by regulatory authorities around the world.

 The first choice of many test laboratories, the Charm II system is extremely versatile.
-Charm II tests for dairy products include aminoglycosides, amphenicols, beta-lactams, macrolides, novobiocin, sulfonamines, tetracyclines, and aflatoxin M1.
-The Charm II amphenicols, beta-lactams, sulfonamines, and tetracyclines tests are US NCIMS approved and validated in laboratories worldwide.
+Charm II tests for dairy products include aminoglycosides, amphenicols, beta-lactams, macrolides, novobiocin, sulfonamides, tetracyclines, and aflatoxin M1.
+The Charm II amphenicols, beta-lactams, sulfonamides, and tetracyclines tests are US NCIMS approved and validated in laboratories worldwide.

 When screening for multiple antibiotics, Charm CowSide II, and Blue Yellow II broad-spectrum inhibition tests detect over 30 different drugs, are easy to perform and interpret, and are cost-effective.

 The Charm EPIC System measures the sterility of some dairy products.
 This microplate bioluminescence system measures microbial ATP to predict spoilage in shelf-stable, ultra high temperature (UHT), and extended shelf-life (ESL) beverage products.
 EPIC is used to verify shelf life in white milks, flavored milks, soy beverages, creams, yogurt-based drinks, lactose-free milk, ice cream and shake mixes, rice milk, condensed milk, and nutritional drinks.